samdoidge/samdoidge.com/_posts/2018-10-30-google-lighthouse-for-seo.md

 ">Google Developers
 </a>

-It can do the basic checks for your onpage SEO, as well as loading times etc.
+It can do the basic checks for your on-page SEO, as well as loading times etc.

 <p style="text-align: center">
 <div class='embed-container'><iframe src='https://www.youtube.com/embed/TheIzyL1I3o' frameborder='0' allowfullscreen></iframe></div>